-Here are three ways enable your best sales reps to be your greatest sales managers.1.
+Here are 3 ways to turn a good IT staffing salesperson into a great leader.1.
 Give Them a Training Program That Will Get Results

 When it comes to building a sales culture, your sales manager is the heart and soul of that culture.
 Your sales manager is what sits between your sales strategy and execution.
 Who they hire, how they coach and develop talent and how they hold sales reps accountable is what determines sales performance and quota attainment.

 Most managers in the staffing industry have never received leadership or management training and many of those who have think that managing is about telling, directing or exerting control out of authority.

 What IT staffing sales managers truly need are the skills and strategies to get real buy-in from their sales reps and to provide feedback based on observed behaviors to improve skill development.